-Some plants are said to be tolerant of a particular pest because of their ability to withstand the damage caused by insect pest by producing a greater number of tillers, roots or leaves in place of damage to plant parts.
-E.g., Early attack of sorghum shoots flies on the main stem of sorghum induced production of few synchronous tillers that grow rapidly and survive to produce harvestable ear heads.
+Some plants are said to be tolerant of a particular pest because of their ability to withstand the damage caused by insect pests by producing a greater number of tillers, roots or leaves in place of damage to plant parts.
+E.g., an Early attack of sorghum shoots flies on the main stem of sorghum induced the production of a few synchronous tillers that grow rapidly and survive to produce harvestable ear heads.

 Rimsha Awais B.Sc (Hons.)
 Agriculture Entomology Department of Entomology, University of the Punjab, Lahore

 Good effort 👏